2rkf/Neko-Love/docs/docs/docs/FAQ.md

 # Frequently Asked Question(s)

-## Why is this called Seria?
+## What is Neko-Love?

--   It's silly.
+-   It's an API which has a collection of thousands anime-style images.